General Education Committee

 Tatiana Nazarenko – Dean of Curriculum and Educational Effectiveness

 Dr. Nazarenko joined Westmont College as Dean of Curriculum and Educational Effectiveness in 2010.
-She chairs the General Education and Program Review Committees and works with all academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, student-centered teaching, and assessment.
-She also serves on the Academic Senate, AS Review Committee, AS Resource Committee, and the College's Strategic Planning Committee.
+She chairs the PRC and works with all academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, student-centered teaching, and assessment.
+She also serves on the Academic Senate, AS Review Committee, and the College's Strategic Planning Committee.
+She holds PhD iin Comparative Literature from the U of Alberta, MEd in Educational Leadership from the U of Washington, as well as PhD in English and MA in Linguistics, Education and ESL from Kiev State University (Ukraine).

-Wayne Iba, Professor of Computer Science (Natural and Behavior Sciences)
+Wayne Iba, Professor of Computer Science (Natural and Behavioral Sciences)

 Elected to a term ending in Spring 2014.
 Dr. Iba's research leverages his background in Artificial Intelligence and Machine Learning to understand the nature of service and helpfulness, particularly as it pertains to intelligent assistants.
 He also works in the area of philosophy of information technology with an eye toward what it is and how humanity changes as new technologies arise.
 Prior to joining Westmont in 2003, Dr. Iba worked as a Research Scientist in the Artificial Intelligence group at NASA Ames Research Center and on the Automated Fingerprint Identification System